MattPahuta/product-list-with-cart/README.md

 - Design comp calls for the cart item handling on Cart component to remove item with all quantities of item from cart.
 I went a step beyond this to leverage the existing Cart modal to:
   - if more than one item in cart, display item with quantity and allow for increasing/decreasing quantity

+Initial project solution featured conventional state and props drilled to the components needing them.
+This approach worked perfectly fine for the project with it's limited scope (one dessert menu with its items, a cart and a modal) and was a good process to undertake as an initial version.
+However, once everything was working properly and as expected, I decided to enhance the app by incorporating React Context to handle state.
+This simplified the distribution of props and put the project in a better place to potentially expand the menu and add additional features.

+Additional changes and enhancements from design comp and project assets
+- Updates (minor) to font sizes, colors, borders, etc. to improve A11Y
+- Implemented Iconify icons for some of the graphic assets to improve visual presentation over supplied .svg icons

 ### Useful resources